burneme/Liedanzeiger/README.md

 reboot (replug) and use new wifi pw.

-The small changes for a second system acting as a slave will follow on request.
+The small changes for a second system, acting as a slave, will follow on request.
 Have fun and distribute it.